apache/druid/docs/do-not-merge.md

 Starting with Druid 28.0.0, the default way Druid treats nulls and booleans has changed.

-For nulls, Druid now differentiates between an empty string (`''`) and a record with no data as well as between an empty numerical record and `0`.
+For nulls, Druid now differentiates between an empty string and a record with no data as well as between an empty numerical record and `0`.
 You can revert to the previous behavior by setting `druid.generic.useDefaultValueForNull` to `true`.
 This property affects both storage and querying, and must be set on all Druid service types to be available at both ingestion time and query time.
 Reverting this setting to the old value restores the previous behavior without reingestion.

 For booleans, Druid now strictly uses `1` (true) or `0` (false).
 Previously, true and false could be represented either as `true` and `false` as well as `1` and `0`, respectively.
-In addition, Druid now returns a null value for Boolean comparisons like `True && NULL`.
+In addition, Druid now returns a null value for boolean comparisons like `True && NULL`.
 You can revert to the previous behavior by setting `druid.expressions.useStrictBooleans` to `false`.
 This property affects both storage and querying, and must be set on all Druid service types to be available at both ingestion time and query time.
 Reverting this setting to the old value restores the previous behavior without reingestion.

-The following table illustrates some example scenarios and the impact of the changes:
+The following table illustrates some example scenarios and the impact of the changes.

 <details><summary>Show the table</summary>